Thermodynamics of a Single Mesoscopic Phononic Mode: Measurement protocol

 From the photon flux spectra $\langle S_{\Dot{\varphi}} (\omega)\rangle_{\delta t} $, we define the sideband peak power (in photons/s):

 which is then proportional to the mechanical energy (in phonons):

-Technically, the area of the sideband is not obtained through integration, but rather with a Lorentz fit (black line top inset on left, Fig. \ref{figbig}).
+Technically, the area of the sideband is not obtained through integration (which would be very noisy), but rather with a Lorentz fit (from Python\textsuperscript{\textregistered} routines {\it SciPy.optimize.curve\textunderscore fit} \cite{2020SciPy-NMeth} and {\it lmfit.minimize} \cite{newville_matthew_2014_11813}, black line top inset on left, Fig. \ref{figbig}).
 Indeed, the background noise that we neglected up to now impacts strongly the quality of the numerical analysis, especially at the fastest acquisition speeds (smallest $\delta t$, see Appendix \ref{fastfit}).
 Besides, at not-too-fast speeds, it enables us to fit also both the peak width (extracting thus $\Gamma_m$ from $\Gamma_{ef\!f}$) and the peak position $\Omega_m$ (defined from the demodulation reference).
 It turns out that these parameters are {\it not} constant, and fluctuate over time; this is explicitly discussed in Section \ref{oneovf}.

 Data acquisition is performed over a time $\Delta T$, that we arbitrarily chose as being $1000 \,\delta t$ for convenience (each of our sets is made of $N=1000$ points exactly).
 We construct:

 the photon flux mean value and the corresponding auto-correlation function, respectively.
 In Eq. (\ref{autocorr}), $\tau$ takes discrete values from $-1000 \, \delta t$ to $+1000\, \delta t$.
 Similar expressions hold for the mechanical energy with $\langle E_{n} \rangle$, $C_{E_{n}}(\tau)$.
 For each set, the whole procedure is repeated from 2 - 100 times (depending on acquisition speed) in order to improve the quality of the data and assess the impact of $1/f$ drifts on quoted values (indeed, ideally Eqs. (\ref{means},\ref{autocorr}) should be $t$-independent).
 As always, taking the experimental averaging over $\Delta T$ for an ensemble average is based on a fundamental hypothesis: {\it Ergodicity}.
 This assumption is not that straightforward here, precisely because of the $1/f$ detected features; this point shall be specifically discussed in the following.